tmcaul/tmcaul.github.io/_pages/cv.md

 Achievements
 ======
-- Student Academic Choice Award Nominee, Imperial College: For undergraduate maths tutoring and supervision.
+- **Imperial College Student Academic Choice Award Nominee** For undergraduate maths tutoring and supervision.
 (2018-2019)

-- Armourers & Brasiers’ Guild Prize, City of London: Funding awarded to present internationally on electron microscopy and applied data science.
+- **Armourers & Brasiers’ Guild Prize**: Funding awarded to present internationally on electron microscopy and applied data science.
 (2019)

-- Institute of Materials, Minerals & Mining Prize: Awarded to University of Cambridge undergraduate with the most impressive research project.
+- **Institute of Materials, Minerals & Mining Prize**: Awarded to University of Cambridge undergraduate with the most impressive research project.
 (2017)

-- Scholar of Jesus College, Cambridge: Elected as scholar of Jesus College for outstanding performance in Natural Sciences tripos.
+- **Scholar of Jesus College, Cambridge**: Elected as scholar of Jesus College for outstanding performance in Natural Sciences tripos.
 (2017)

-- CREST Gold Award & Nuffield Foundation ‘Best use of Maths’ Prize: Awarded by British Science Association for nanotube property Matlab modelling internship.
+- **CREST Gold Award** & **Nuffield Foundation ‘Best use of Maths’ Prize**: Awarded by British Science Association for nanotube property Matlab modelling internship.
 (2012)